Skip to content

 status: list[str] | None = None,

-parameter_group: list[str] | None = None,
+parameter_group: list[ParameterGroupId] | None = None,

 created_by: list[str] | None = None,

-project_id: str | None = None,
+project_id: ProjectId | None = None,

 offset: int = 0,

-Search for tasks matching the given criteria.
+Search for Task matching the provided criteria.

 Parameters: